Temporary Anchorage Devices (TAD) in Buffalo, NY

 How long you will need a TAD depends on the problem that your orthodontist is correcting.
 A patient usually does not require a TAD for longer than a few months.
 Again, though, this depends largely on your specific issue.
 Your orthodontist will be able to give you an idea of how long you’ll need the TAD.

-If you’re considering braces, it’s likely that you may need at least one TAD.
-Contact Orthodontists Associates of Western New York for a free screening.
+If you’re considering braces, it’s likely that you may need at least one temporary anchorage device.
+Contact Orthodontists Associates of Western New York today to arrange your free screening.

 Our reputation as a leader in orthodontic care is based on one thing… Making a Healthy and Beautiful Smile